 |acrylic, TroLase materials, paper, cardboard||moderate resolutions: |

-Depending on the level of detail in the graphic, it is recommended to increase the resolution to 600 dpi despite the “dot bleed” described above.
-This allows even very fine details to be optimally engraved.
+Depending on the level of detail in your chosen graphic, we suggest increasing the resolution to about 600dpi, despite the 'dot bleed' that we outlined above.
+This will allow even the finest of details to be perfectly and optimally engraved.

-If you choose a different resolution, you can also save engraving time.
-For large-scale engravings, for example, choose a lower resolution and compensate for the resulting line spacing with a higher Z offset value.
+The higher the resolution, the more time you'll need to complete the laser engraving job.
+If you choose a different resolution, you may be able to save some overall engraving time.
+For example, with large scale engravings, we suggest choosing a lower resolution and compensate for the resulting line spacing with a higher z-offset value instead.

-See our example of how you can engrave the same graphic at 500dpi with the same result at 125 dpi in just 1/4 of the time:
+Have a look at our example of how you can engrave the exact same graphic at 500dpi with the same results at 125dpi in just ¼ of the time:

 |Speedy 360, 80 Watt, P=65%, v=50%|